Nooranad: History

 During this period, the village had some chieftains and their supporters.
-They include Noorukodi Unnithans, Kadackal Karuppans, Vettathasaans and Velladickal Karuppans.
+They include Noorukodi Unnithans, Kadackal Kuruppans, Vettathasaans and Vettadickal Kuruppans.

 Kayamkulam Raja withdrew his troops about four centuries ago.
 This initiated tensions between the chieftains for control of the village and the temple.
 Thus they divided into south and north, starting a fierce battle.
-The south side consisted of Noorukodi Karuppans and Kadackal Karuppans.
-The north side had Vettathasans and Velladickal Karuppans with them.
+The south side consisted of Noorukodi Unnithans and Kadackal Kuruppans.
+The north side had Vettathasans and Vettadickal Kuruppans with them.
 22 karakal (small local divisions) supported their respective sides.
 During the battle, many soldiers on both sides died in large numbers.
 They were buried in the chira near the temple.
 The chira (Large pond) was used to bathe the Kayamkulam king's war horses at Nooranad Padanilam.
 Later it came to be known as Pottanchira.

 The common people started worrying about the devastation of the battle and approached the Pazhoor Panamana Thampuran to find a solution to end the war.
 He tried to intervene but the parties were not in a position to stop.
 He made a tent in the eastern part of the temple and started fasting unto death.
 But that also did not deter the warring parties.
 But when he was on the verge of death due to the fast, they, fearing the Brahmanasaapam, agreed to stop war.
 They demarcated the boundary in the north-south direction and stopped the war in the name of Parabrahma, the presiding deity of the temple.

 Hundreds of people used to earn their livelihood by doing agriculture and related jobs in Nooranad.
 It can be understood from the place names that the region had hills, valleys, thickets, big trees, creepers and wild animals (Example: Pulikunn, Pulimel, Thathamunna, Pannithadam, Kadamankulam, Mailadumkunn, Karimankav etc.).

 Kayamkulam – Punalur Road (KP Road), as seen today was a very important royal road that passed through the center of Travancore.
 Just like today, travellers from Tamil Nadu, Karnataka etc. used this royal road to carry goods to and from various princely states.
 Another feature is that shade trees (chola trees) were planted on both sides of KP road to provide shade to the travellers, and there were load-sheds and wayside rest centers (inns) for the travellers to unload their heavy goods in those days when there were no vehicles like today.
 The trees that were planted that day can be seen on both sides of the road, still providing shade.
 These trees were planted during the reign of Sri Moolam Thirunal Maharaja.
 It was also on this route that Anchalotakkar (Old Post carriers) used to take posts from Nooranad to other places.

 From Karingalippuncha (Karingalichal Wetland), in the eastern part of Nooranadu, there were no water routes after reaching Pallimukkam on the north side.
 So an artificial channel was cut and connected with the Peruvelippuncha (Peruvelichal Wetland) on the western side of Nooranad.
 This old water channel is came to be known as the Pandyan thodu.